 A third cross-sectional prediction concerns the adoption of different types of on-board computers.
-As we discuss in more detail below.
-OBCs have different informational capabilities.
-Certain simple devices (called trip recorders) allow fleet owners to monitor the actions of drivers ex post; more advanced devices (electronic vehicle management systems, called EVMS) also allow them to track trucks' location in real time.
-The model predicts that the value of these different informational capabilities should differ between private and for-hire carriage: increasing the contractibility of drivers' actions should be more valuable in private carriage, while capabilities that raise the returns to searching for complementary hauls should be more valuable in for-hire carriage.16 As a consequence, private fleets should be differentially likely to adopt trip recorders and for-hire carriers should be relatively more likely to adopt EVMS.
+As we discuss in more detail below, OBCs have different informational capabilities.
+Certain simple devices (called trip recorders) allow fleet owners to monitor the actions of drivers ex post; more advanced devices (called EVMS) also allow them to track trucks' location in real time.
+The model predicts that the value of these different informational capabilities should differ between private and for-hire carriage: increasing the contractibility of drivers' actions should be more valuable in private carriage, while capabilities that raise the returns to searching for complementary hauls should be more valuable in for-hire carriage.
+As a consequence, private fleets should be differentially likely to adopt trip recorders and for-hire carriers should be relatively more likely to adopt EVMS.
 Hubbard (2000) tests this prediction and finds exactly this pattern.
-He shows that, in 1992, adoption rates for trip recorders and EVMS were (respectively) 8.8 percent and 5.8 percent for private carriers, and 6.5 percent and 15.4 percent for for-hire carriers.
+He shows that, in 1992, adoption rates for trip recorders and EVMS were (respectively) 8.8% and 5.8% for private carriers, and 6.5% and 15.4% for for-hire carriers.
 This evidence provides important support for the model that we propose, suggesting the relevance of the agency and ownership issues that we highlight.

 Our main empirical tests, however, examine relationships between informational improvements enabled by the adoption of on-board computers (OBCs) and changes in ownership.
-These exploit the predictions that increasing g_1 should lead firms to (weakly) increase δ , and increasing σ should lead firms to (weakly) decrease δ .
-If the productivity of searching for complementary hauls (g_1) increases as a result of improved information technology, this should lead to two changes: a shift from private to for-hire carriage and a decrease in the scope of drivers' activities.
-If firms' ability to monitor the allocation of drivers' effort (σ) increases, this should lead directly to increases in the scope of drivers' activities and indirectly to more shipper ownership of trucks.
+These exploit the predictions that increasing $g_1$ should lead firms to (weakly) increase $\delta$ , and increasing $\sigma$ should lead firms to (weakly) decrease $\delta$ .
+If the productivity of searching for complementary hauls ( $g_1$ ) increases as a result of improved information technology, this should lead to two changes: a shift from private to for-hire carriage and a decrease in the scope of drivers' activities.
+If firms' ability to monitor the allocation of drivers' effort ( $\sigma$ ) increases, this should lead directly to increases in the scope of drivers' activities and indirectly to more shipper ownership of trucks.